 is a program supporting Haudenosaunee and Anishinaabe communities in expressing, preserving, developing and reclaiming their identity by promoting their culture, language and heritage.

-The foundation of this Niagara Falls Museums & Niagara Regional Native Centre initiative is a series of workshops and socials designed to encourage and enable the participation of the local Indigenous communities as well as members of the non-Indigenous population.
+The foundation of this Niagara Falls Museums & Niagara Regional Native Centre initiative was a series of workshops and social events designed to encourage and enable the participation of the local Indigenous communities together with members of the non-Indigenous population.

-In partnership with the Niagara Regional Native Centre the museum is presenting workshops and talks on Wampum Belts, Indigenous Beadwork in Niagara and Creation Stories.
-Led by Rick Hill (Beaver Clan of the Tuscarora Nation) experts share their wisdom and skill, and attendees participate in creating lasting items.
+In partnership with the Niagara Regional Native Centre the museum presented workshops and talks on Wampum Belts, Indigenous Beadwork in Niagara and Creation Stories.
+Led by Rick Hill (Beaver Clan of the Tuscarora Nation) experts shared their wisdom and skill, and attendees participated in creating lasting items.

-This program is for Indigenous and non-Indigenous attendees, and for people of all ages.
-Special programming has been arranged for children in attendance.
+These program is for Indigenous and non-Indigenous attendees, and for people of all ages.
+Special programming was also arranged for children in attendance.

 Friendship Centre Newsletters

 The University of Alberta is offering the Massive Open Online Course, Indigenous Canada.
 From an Indigenous perspective, this course explores key issues facing Indigenous peoples today from a historical and critical perspective highlighting national and local Indigenous-settler relations.
 Registration is now open.

 Film Series: THE RETURN OF THE PINK PANTHER

 National Day for Truth and Reconciliation

 World War One – A Collection of Stories